 Assignment #2 – Past: Place and People

 The goal of this assignment is to create a timeline and provide a brief history of the bookstore that you’re researching and of the neighborhood in which it thrives/thrived.
 Doing so will enable you to illustrate how the bookstore developed and the ways it served its clientele, and how it’s a part of the history of a particular place.
-Making use of the materials contained in the curated archive for your bookstore and the digital tools available to you on the course website, write a blog that outlines the development of the bookstore—touching only on the major turning points and most prominent personalities—and explain its relation to the cultural changes, or the social dynamics, or the historical memories connected to the neighborhood in which it is/was located.
+Making use of the resources on our class Blackboard site, online, and through your site visit, write a blog that outlines the development of the bookstore—touching only on the major turning points and most prominent personalities—and explain its relation to the cultural changes, or the social dynamics, or the historical memories connected to the neighborhood in which it is/was located.
 You must also incorporate into your timeline/history at least two or three ideas or terms from the course readings, in this case either those ideas and terms that help to define “place,” or those from the articles discussing a number of twentieth-century U.S. bookstores, or those from the writings of Christopher Morley.

 For this assignment you will compose a short blog that incorporates a timeline of the bookstore’s history, links to any websites or sources cited in your blog, and any visual materials that illustrate the history of the bookstore, the changing demographics of its neighborhood, and the changing appearance or location of the bookstore.
-All this information will be accessible in your curated archive, though which items you deem most important and how many you incorporate into the blog will be up to you.
+All this information is accessible on our class Blackboard site, online, and through your site visit, though which items you deem most important and how many you incorporate into the blog will be up to you.

 Blog Post Title: Devise an appropriate title for your post that clearly conveys your narrative’s focus.
 Avoid simply rehashing the assignment name; what title will best reflect what your post is about?